 Step 2: Fill out the COVID-19 vaccination survey found in Lakeland MyChart.

-All Spectrum Health MyChart users ages 16 and older will have a COVID-19 vaccination survey available to them in their MyChart account.
+All Spectrum Health MyChart users ages 16 and older will have a COVID-19 vaccination survey available to them in their MyChart account located in questionnaires under My Record.
 The survey will ask if you are interested in the COVID-19 vaccine and will help us understand what vaccination phase you are in.
 Please note: completing this survey does not mean you will be scheduled for an appointment immediately.

 Directions for viewing instructions on desktop: